 A sudden, severe attack of facial pain that radiates from your jaw might make you book an emergency dental appointment, but if your teeth are heatlhy, then the cause could be trigeminal neuralgia.
-Justin Sweeney, MD, at Neurosurgical Specialists of West County in St. Louis, MO, has extensive expertise at diagnosing and treating trigeminal neuralgia and restoring the quality of life to people affected by this debilitating nerve disorder.
+Neurosurgical Specialists of West County in St. Louis has extensive expertise in diagnosing and treating trigeminal neuralgia and restoring the quality of life to people affected by this debilitating nerve disorder.
 Call the office today to schedule a consultation.

 Trigeminal neuralgia, or tic douloureux, is a debilitating pain condition in which patients experience sudden, severe attacks of burning or shock-like pain in their face due to a problem with the trigeminal nerve.